Everything we know about North Korean troops joining Russia’s invasion of Ukraine

 The US and its allies have raised the alarm after Volodymyr Zelensky claimed that North Korea was sending thousands of soldiers to help Russia in its war in Ukraine.

-The Ukrainian president claimed on Thursday that his government had intelligence that nearly 10,000 soldiers from North Korea were being prepared to join the Russian forces fighting in his country.
+The Ukrainian president claimed last week, without providing any details, that his government had intelligence that nearly 10,000 soldiers from North Korea were being prepared to join the Russian forces fighting in his country.

-Mr Zelensky made the claim, without offering further details, a day after US deputy secretary of state Kurt Campbell said Washington and its allies were concerned by North Korea's military support for Russia.

-“From our intelligence, we’ve got information that North Korea sent tactical personnel and officers to Ukraine," Mr Zelensky told reporters at the Nato headquarters in Brussels.

 Mr Zelensky warned that any third country wading into the conflict, in this case North Korea, would be "the first step to a world war".

-Both Russia and Ukraine have received weapons imports from allies since Vladimir Putin invaded in February 2022, with Ukraine’s own war effort increasingly reliant on money and arms from Western partners.
+Ukraine and Russia have both received weapons from allies since Vladimir Putin invaded in February 2022, with Kyiv’s war effort increasingly reliant on money and arms from the West.
 But neither has yet been backed up by large deployments of troops from a third country.

-The BBC quoted a Russian military source as saying a "number of North Koreans” had arrived in the country’s Far East.
-Sources on the Ukrainian side claimed the Russian military was forming a unit of around 3,000 North Koreans, while the Russian source said the number was “absolutely nowhere near” that figure.
+The BBC quoted a Russian military source as saying a “number of North Koreans” had arrived in the country’s Far East.
+Sources on the Ukrainian side claimed the Russian military was forming a unit of about 3,000 North Koreans while the Russian source said the number was “absolutely nowhere near” that figure.

+While Ukraine, South Korea and their Western allies have made allegations about North Korea’s active engagement in Russia’s war, they have not been able to provide evidence to support their claims.

 What is the extent of North Korea's involvement in Russia's war?